-The first think you will need to remember is the more you and your husband or wife agree about, the quicker the process will be.
-If you and your spouse don’t agree on these issues the divorce can take much longer.
+The first thing you will need to remember is the more you and your husband or wife agree about, the quicker the process will be.
+If you and your spouse disagree on key issues, the divorce can take much longer.

 These stages can take about four months if you and your spouse agree on the following: